JarekToro/responsive-layout/README.md

 					// Here we take the side menu and assign the amount of spaces
 					// we want the column to take depending
 					// on the size of the screen we are on.
-					// So for the side menu is takes up 12/12 spaces on a mobile phone and tablet
+					// So for the side menu it takes up 12/12 spaces on a mobile phone and tablet
 					// Then on computer screens and wide screen monitors it only takes up 2/12;
                 Column sideMenuCol = new Column(12, 12, 2, 2);